api3dao/oev-orbit-bot-example/README.md

 - Store the active bid's parameters

-### Attempt to Exploit the OEV Liquidation Opportunity
+### Attempt to Capture the OEV Liquidation Opportunity

 Refer to `attemptLiquidation()`

 - [Listen for the award, expiry or loss of the active bid](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/searchers/submit-bids.html#checking-bid-status-and-listening-for-awarded-bids)
-- If the bid is awarded, encode a multicall call set containing
+- If the bid is awarded, encode a multicall transaction containing:
-  - Call #1: Call to the API3 Server with the awarded bid details as call data
+  - Call #1: Call to the API3 Server with the awarded bid details as call data with value corresponding to the bid amount
   - Call #2: Call the Orbit Ether Liquidator contract with the liquidation parameters
 - Simulate the liquidation multicall and determine the profitability - bail if the profit is below the minimum
 - [Execute the liquidation transaction](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/searchers/submit-bids.html#performing-the-oracle-update-using-the-awarded-bid)
-- Report the fulfilment on the OEV Network #TODO there's no page for this in the OEV docs https://github.com/api3dao/oev-docs/pull/12#issuecomment-2186092191
+- Report the fulfillment on the OEV Network #TODO there's no page for this in the OEV docs https://github.com/api3dao/oev-docs/pull/12#issuecomment-2186092191

 ### Transmutation